CKrawczyk/DISCnet_workshop/docs/source/github_with_collaborators.md

 This repository has one GHA set up that falls under CD:

-- Build and host the package documentation on merge to `main`
+- Build and host the package documentation on a merge to `main`